exasol/artifact-reference-checker-maven-plugin/src/test/resources/unit/test_project/invalid.md

 For instance, `s3://prefix/some/other/path/elements/prefix-foo-middle-project-under-test-0.0.1.jar`.

-Not that we intentionally used the same prefix twice in the path above.
+Note that we intentionally used the same prefix twice in the path above.